-I. INTRODUCTION
+1. INTRODUCTION

 The development of sensor networks is essential to realize the full potential of cabled ocean observatories.
-We assume a backbone infrastructure with "primary" seafloor junction boxes or nodes that will deliver power, communications, and precise time to sensor networks consisting of the sensors and the sensor network infrastructure.
+We assume a backbone infrastructure with "primary" seafloor junction boxes located at the science nodes that will deliver power, communications, and precise time to sensor networks consisting of the sensors and the sensor network infrastructure.
 The sensor networks then extend out from these nodes, filling in the three-dimensional space between the nodes.
 The sensor networks will account for a significant portion, if not the majority, of the lifetime costs for an ocean observatory.

-Autonomous or tethered platforms and secondary cable systems will extend the network across the seafloor throughout the ocean volume.
-This reflects the vision of the underway NEPTUNE cabled ocean observatory in the northeast Pacific, Fig.11).
+Autonomous or tethered platforms and secondary cable systems will extend the network across the seafloor and throughout the ocean volume.
+This reflects the vision of the proposed NEPTUNE cabled ocean observatory in the northeast Pacific (Fig.1)1).
 In other observatories there may be only a single backbone node as, for example, beneath a "DEOS" buoy2) or a node at the end of a re-used telecommunications cable such as the H2O Observatory3) or the planned ALOHA Observatory4).
-The NEPTUNE cabled observatory is used as a basis for much of the discussion, though, when discussing a water-column sampling mooring, the ALOHA Observatory (AO) will be used; many of the concepts are applicable to other ocean observatories.
+Here we consider the NEPTUNE cabled observatory scenario, but many of the concepts are applicable to other ocean observatories.

-FIG. 1: Essential elements of a cabled observatory.
+FIG. 1.
+Essential elements of a cabled observatory.

-The robust backbone or primary infrastructure system consists of an optical-electrical telecommunications cable operating at 10 kV (~100 kW) with optical fibers for ~10-Gb/s communications and precise time distribution.
-The node junction boxes are connected to the backbone cable via spur cables for ease of servicing by ROV (Remotely Operated Vehicles).
-The primary nodes provide 400 V and 48 V (up to 10 kW per node), 100-Mb/s IP/Ethernet communications (up to 1 Gb s-1 per node), and microsecond timing, which will be transmitted to much of the sensor network.
+The robust backbone or primary infrastructure system consists of an optical-electrical telecommunications cable operating at 10 kV (\sim 100 kW), with optical fibers for > 10 Gb/s communications and precise time distribution.
+The node junction boxes are connected to the backbone cable via spur cables that are two water depths long for ease of servicing by ROV (Remotely Operated Vehicles).
+The primary nodes provide 400 V and 48 V (up to 10 kW per node), 100 Mb/s IP/Ethernet communications (up to 1 Gb s-1 per node), and microsecond timing, which will be transmitted to much of the sensor network.
 The entire concept depends on wet-mateable connectors and other components serviced by ROV.
 Interface standards will be essential, as will sophisticated data management and archiving.
 All active sensor network components (sensors and infrastructure such as secondary junction boxes) will have IP addresses and the interactive command and control capability, thus permitting adaptive sampling and interactive robotic control.
 The vision calls for open access to all data, permitting researchers around the world to mine the data for all its value.